telerik/winforms-docs/gridview/exporting-data/spreadstream-export.md

 ![gridview-exporting-data-spreadstream-export 001](images/gridview-exporting-data-spreadstream-export001.png)

->note The spread export functionality is located in the __TelerikExport.dll__ assembly.
+>tip The spread export functionality is located in the __TelerikExport.dll__ assembly.
 You need to include the following namespace in order to access the types contained in TelerikExport:
 * Telerik.WinControls.TelerikExport
 >